-Mayor LaToya Cantrell, who set benchmarks for her police chief to address the city’s violence, said there is a misperception in the media regarding crime.
+Mayor LaToya Cantrell, who previously set benchmarks for her former police chief in 2018 to address the city’s violence without much positive result, said there is a misperception in the media regarding crime.

 “The media is looking at inaccurate data,” said Cantrell.
-“Former Mayor Landrieu clearly addressed crime last year with his ground-breaking violence initiative, which has since had a significant impact in reducing violence.
-But, of course, it doesn’t fit their agenda so they don’t report on it as they should.
+“I clearly addressed crime months ago with my ground-breaking violence initiative, which has since had a significant impact in reducing violence.
+But, of course, it doesn’t fit the media’s agenda so they don’t report on it as they should.
 Will they tell you that our COVID numbers are, thanks to my strong leadership, the lowest in the country?
 Will they report I’ve gotten our unemployment rate to drop to zero?
 Absolutely not, and it positively, asymptomatically sickens me.”

-Cantrell continued by pointing out that her bold, effective tactics may ruffle some feathers, which she believes has led to his administration being unfairly viewed.
+Cantrell continued by pointing out that her bold, effective tactics may ruffle some feathers, which she believes has led to her administration being unfairly viewed.

 “It occurs to me all time when we have difficult circumstances, when people get afraid, get uneasy with each other, we tend to point fingers.
 But blame is a pathway to nowhere… Media.”